pmkruyen/dearscholar/readme.md

 * Currently, the offical version of DearScholar stores research data on a secure server in the Netherlands only.
 If you want to use DearScholar in real projects *and* use your own server, contact the main author to discuss how to make this possible.

 ## Interested in contributing to DearScholar?
-Super cool. please browse the app folder, read Filestructure.md in the app folder, fork the project, and submit changes.
+Super cool. please browse the app folder, read filestructure.md (in the app folder), fork the project, and submit changes.
 Please contact the main author to discuss issues and possibilities.

 ## Resources
 ### For researchers and potential contributers: